marionettejs/backbone.marionette/docs/dom.api.md

 ## API Methods

-The DOM API manages the DOM on behalf of each view type, `Region`, and `TemplateCache`.
+The DOM API manages the DOM on behalf of each view type and `Region`.
 It defines the methods that actually attach and remove views and children.

 [The default API](#the-default-api) depends on Backbone's jQuery `$` object however it does not